pgorod/pgorod.github.io/_posts/2017-4-14-Scheduler Jobs.md

 title: Scheduler Jobs in SuiteCRM in Linux - the Definitive Guide
 ---

-# What are Scheduler Jobs and how do they operate? #

 SuiteCRM uses a number of `Scheduler jobs` that are supposed to run at scheduled times, supporting functionalities like search indexing, workflows, email notifications, database maintenance, etc.

 When completing installation, the Scheduler jobs need to be **manually enabled**.
 This is done by asking your operating system to run a script called cron.php every minute.
 This, in turn, manages all SuiteCRM jobs according to their proper schedules.
 This can all be managed at the `Admin / Schedulers` screen.